FSProgrammingClub/fsprogrammingclub.github.io/README.md

 # fsprogrammingclub.github.io
 Files added here becomes a real website at http://fsprogrammingclub.github.io.

-If we get a domain name, we can make that the url for the website, but that costs a little bit of money (like around $10/yr).
-Also, those don't have to be .com, there is also .club which could be cool.
+We could also get a domain name, but those cost a little bit of money to own (like around $10/yr).
+Also, it doesn't have to be .com, there is also .club which could be cool (because we are a club and not a company).
 It could be something like fsprogramming.club or fscoding.club.